-This bill amends RSA 281-A:44 to establish that claimants who prevail in workers' compensation disputes at the department level are entitled to reasonable attorneys' fees and costs, as approved by the commissioner.
+This bill amends RSA 281-A:44 to establish that claimants who prevail in workers' compensation disputes at the department level are entitled to reimbursement for reasonable attorneys' fees and costs, as approved by the commissioner.
 The new language specifies that no attorney can charge or collect fees for services rendered at the department level without prior approval from the commissioner.
-Additionally, it clarifies that if a claimant wins a dispute regarding the causal relationship of a medical bill to their injury, they are also entitled to reimbursement for reasonable counsel fees and costs, pending appeal.
-The bill removes previous limitations on the payment of counsel fees and costs, allowing for broader reimbursement scenarios.
+Additionally, the bill clarifies that if an insurance carrier disputes the causal relationship of a medical bill to the claimant's injury and is subsequently ordered to pay or reimburse the bill by the commissioner, the claimant is also entitled to reasonable counsel fees and costs.

 Statutes affected: